 Children with disabilities are less likely to start school and if they do, they are unlikely to transition to secondary school.
 Their access to school is often limited by a lack of understanding about their needs, and a lack of trained teachers, classroom support, learning resources and facilities.

-Increased equity, gender equality and inclusion in access to education are fundamental to the Global Partnership for Education’s mission.
+Increased equity, gender equality and inclusion in access to education are fundamental to GPE’s mission.

 GPE in action

-Research and data: GPE has supported research and projects on out-of-school children, disability and school health (including screening for disability and provision of eyeglasses), and school-related gender-based violence.
+Research and data: GPE has supported research and projects on disability, school health (including screening for disability and provision of eyeglasses), school-related gender-based violence, and refugee children.

 GPE supports the development of methodological guidelines on education sector analysis for inclusive education, together with UNESCO-IIEP, UNICEF and the World Bank.
 GPE is also supporting improvements in education data on disability at country and global level, in partnership with UNESCO-UIS.